zigster64/zts/README.md

 // dynamically create the label at runtime, based on the LANG env var
 // restriction here is that because the section label is dynamic, it cant be comptime
-// ... and therefore cant be used with the print variants
+// ... and therefore cant be used with the print or write variants

 try terms_section = std.fmt.allocPrint(allocator, "terms_{s}", std.os.getenv("LANG").?[0..2]);
 defer allocator.free(section);

 try zts.printHeader(tmpl, "Dear Customer", out);
-try zts.write(tmpl, terms_section, out);
+try zts.writeDynamic(tmpl, terms_section, out);
 }
 ```